 Preston Robert Tisch Institute for Global Sport

-A sports entertainment executive who advises sport brands and professional athletes on communications, David is interested in how the metaverse can help brands grow their businesses and grow fandom.
-He teaches in the Real-World Program at SPS and has had students advise NBA teams on how to expand their brand in the Metaverse.
+A sports entertainment executive who advises sport brands and professional athletes on communications, David is interested in how emerging technologies can help brands grow their businesses and grow fandom.
+He teaches in the Real-World Program at SPS and has had students advise NBA teams on how to expand their brand in the metaverse.

-“Businesses need to be engaged in the metaverse today because that’s where the fans are—or risk getting left behind.”
+“Businesses need to be engaged in emerging technologies today because that’s where the fans are—or risk getting left behind.”

 Donatella Delfino, PhD